-Coming from Denmark, Sweden and Norway they terrorised European kingdoms in the 8th-11th centuries.
+Sailing over from Denmark, Sweden and Norway, the Vikings terrorised European kingdoms in the 8th-11th centuries.

-In 845 AD, a fleet of 120 Viking ships sailed up the Seine.
+Around 850 AD a fleet of 120 ships sailed up the Seine.

-They pillaged the city, laid waste to fields, and only left when they were bought off with 2600 kg of gold!
+They pillaged the city, laid waste to fields, and only left when bought off with 2600 kg of gold!

-They lay siege to the city for more than a year, and were finally routed by the arrival of imperial Carolingian troops.
+The Vikings lay siege to Paris for more than a year, before being finally routed by the arrival of Carolingian imperial troops.

-Fun fact : one way of placating the Vikings was to give one of their leaders, Rollo, the territory of Normandy, which lay along the Seine towards the coast, in exchange for help in preventing further Vikings attacks.
+Fun fact : one way of placating the Vikings was to give one of their leaders, Rollo, the territory of Normandy.

 Indeed, Normandy lay along the Seine towards the Atlantic coast, where the Vikings sailed up from to attack Paris.